ShaliniPanwar/planrbud/README.md

 Weekly Menu Planner: Plan your meals for the week.

-Outings: Add and delete outings for the week, including the location, details and cost.
+Outings: Add and delete possible outings on your bucket list, view suggestions based on the weather.

 License
 *----------------------*